10 Free & Cheap Things to Do in Stewart Island

 1. Relax on Bathing Beach

-Bathing Beach is only a 5-10 minutes walk from Oban.
+Bathing Beach is only 5-10 minutes walk from Oban.
 The walk takes you to an often secluded beach with crystal clear waters and access to a shipwreck at low tide.
 It’s a great place to go for a swim or relax on the beach.
+It’s also one of the 10 Incredible Things to Do on Stewart Island.

 Location: On the east side of Oban, walk past the wharf and up the road to the right going up the hill.
 The road leads to a walking track which takes you to Bathing Beach.